membraneframework-labs/sebex/README.md

 It's advisable to use the `--workspace` and `--profile` options when running Sebex or to set the corresponding env vars: `SEBEX_WORKSPACE` and `SEBEX_PROFILE`.
 + The workspace is a directory, where sebex clones repositories, so that it can work on them later on.
 It also contains `.sebex` subdirectory, with some metadata files needed for sebex to run properly, and the `profiles` subdirectory, where the list of profiles specification is put.
 The default workspace (appicable to a situation that you haven't explicitly specify the workspace) is the directory, from which you are running the sebex.
 + The profile helps you manage different sebex configurations.
 Each profile is described by the `<profile name>` text file inside the `<workspace_directory>/profiles/` directory.
 You need to create that file on your own.
-Note, that the `<profile name>` is exactly the same as the profile name specified by the `--profile` option - that means, that the file it does not have any special extension.
+An exemplary profile description file can be found inside `examples/` subdirectory of this repository.
+Note, that the `<profile name>` is exactly the same as the profile name specified by the `--profile` option - that means, that the file does not have any special extension.

 To add an organization run: